 RULES GOVERNING MEETINGS

-25. The following rules shall apply to all General Meetings of the State Association and the State Executive Council.
+26. The following rules shall apply to all General Meetings of SACTA and the Board.

 (A) The President, or in his absence, the Vice President shall preside.
-In the absence of the President and Vice President the members of the State Executive Council present shall appoint one of their number to preside at such meeting.
-The Chairman of a State Executive Council meeting shall have voting powers in accordance with rule 6(F).
+In the absence of the President and Vice President the members of the Board present shall appoint one of their number to preside at such meeting.
+The Chair of the Board meeting shall have voting powers in accordance with rule 7(G).